DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

     <refraction inside> <refraction outside> <wavenumber>
     <#panels> <order of quadrature rule> <outputfile>
 ~~~
-The resulting file will contain the value of $k$ in the first column.
+The resulting file will contain the value of k in the first column.
-The rest of the columns contain the singular values from smallest to largest for this $k$.
+The rest of the columns contain the singular values from smallest to largest for this k.

 #### <tt>sv_square</tt>
 This target builds a script that computes the singular values